 Deb Gangwish, of Shelton, Neb., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

-On the national level, Gangwish serves as the Corn Board liaison to the Sustainability Ag Research Action Team and on the Governance Committee.
+On the national level, Gangwish serves as the Corn Board liaison to the Risk Management and Transportation Action Team and on the Governance Committee.

 Before election to the Corn Board, she served on NCGA’s Freedom to Operate Action Team and Climate Change Task Force.